lenguyenthedat/dextra-viki-2015/README.md

 - Min-Max  scaler with weight_features 10-10-10-03-03-03-10-10-50 Result: 0.099632
 - Min-Max  scaler with weight_features 10-05-05-03-03-03-05-05-20 Result: 0.0897612 => MinMax scaler doesn't really work very well does it?
 - Standard scaler with weight_features 05-05-05-01-01-01-05-05-50 Result: 0.158367
+-> Considering user gender when recommending Hot Videos
+- Standard scaler with weight_features 05-05-05-01-01-01-05-05-50 Result: 0.15737 => Seems like it's better to just recommend best one.
+-> Added gender similarity for Videos
+- Standard scaler with weight_features 10-05-05-05-01-01-01-05-05-50 Result: